Door County Water Sports: Dive Right In

-With more than 275 shipwrecks in the county’s waters, and Death’s Door’s reputation for causing most of them, our county is a haven for divers and maritime lovers.
-Many of these lie in less than 60 feet of water, making them an easy destination by boat or kayak.
+With more than 275 shipwrecks in nearby waters, and Death’s Door’s reputation for causing most of them, our county is a haven for scuba divers, snorkelers, and maritime explorers of all sorts.
+Many shipwrecks rest in less than 60 feet of water, making them an easy destination to reach by boat or kayak.
 Check out the 135-foot Fleetwing up in Gills Rock or the Frank O’Connor near Baileys Harbor.
-Still curious?
-Take a tour with Lakeside Shipwreck Tours, Lakeshore Adventures Inc. or Shoreline Scenic Cruises – Gills Rock for a look at more shipwrecks from the 1800’s.

 Door County boasts world-class fishing that draws anglers from around the country.
-Launch your own boat at one of 30 access points along the county or rent one.
-You can also take a fishing charter where an expert angler and guide will take you to all of the best spots and help you reel in salmon, trout or whitefish.
-Have your catch locally cleaned, cut and smoked or wrapped so you can bring the taste of the lake home with you.
-Just remember to pick up ar fishing license for anyone that is older than 16.
+You can also charter a boat and have an expert fishing guide help you reel in salmon, trout, or whitefish.
+Have your catch cleaned, cut, and smoked or wrapped so you can bring the taste of the lake home with you.
+Just remember to pick up a fishing license for anyone older than 16.

 It’s easy to get drawn to the big bodies of water that hug either side of the narrow peninsula, but often times the inland lakes and rivers are where you can find even more serene magic.
 Some, such as Kangaroo Lake and Clark Lake, are big enough for your power boat.
-Others, including Europe Lake, the Forestville Mill Pond and Mink River are better reserved for quiet small crafts.
-One of our insiders explains where she likes to take her kayak.
-Wisconsin law lets you travel on any lake, pond or waterway without trespassing, so head inland and explore some of the county’s hidden treasures on the water.
+Others, including Europe Lake, are better reserved for quiet, non-motorized boats like kayaks.